kaluInnocent/alx-zero_day/README.md

-This is my day 2 project in ALX SE program
+This is my day 2 project in ALX SE program.
-The projects come with a good feeling
+The projects come with a good feeling.